locationtech-labs/geopyspark/docs/guides/geopycontext.rst

 --------------------------

-Initializing ``GeoPyContext`` can be done through two different methods: either by giving it an exisiting ``SparkContext`` or by passing in the arguments used to construct a ``SparkContext``.
+Initializing ``GeoPyContext`` can be done through two different methods: either by giving it an exisiting ``SparkContext``, or by passing in the arguments used to construct a ``SparkContext``.

 .. code:: python